typst-doc-cn/clreq/main.typ

 == Styling initials <initials>

 #prompt(from-w3c: "https://www.w3.org/TR/clreq-gap/#initials")[
   Does typst correctly handle special styling of the initial letter of a line or paragraph, such as for drop caps or similar?
-How about the size relationship between the large letter and the lines alongide? where does the large letter anchor relative to the lines alongside? is it normal to include initial quote marks in the large letter? is the large letter really a syllable? etc. Are all of these things working as expected?
+How about the size relationship between the large letter and the lines alongside? where does the large letter anchor relative to the lines alongside? is it normal to include initial quote marks in the large letter? is the large letter really a syllable? etc. Are all of these things working as expected?
 ]

 #level.tbd